AnaisAguiar1/Eutech/task_2/README.md

 ![](img/34.gif)

-With the rule created we can try the connection to check if the rule it's actually working correctly.
+With the rule created we can try the connection to check if the rule it's actually working correctly, creating just the inbound rules we are going to be ables to connect through ssh from our windows machine to any other machine knowing the ip address, the user and the password.

+As we just create an inbound rule and not an outbound rule, we will not be able to connect through ssh from aany machine to our windows machine, even having the SSH intalled.

 <br>